edenspiekermann/craft3-heroku-starterkit/README.md

 #### Database
 If you want to develop locally, I can highly recommend you to use a local database, otherwise the website will be quite slow.
 To change the database, head over to you `.env` variable, change the value of `JAWSDB_MARIA_URL` and restart the server.

+#### Give the team access
+* give everybody heroku access and richard bausek and michael boerner
+* transfer the account to either CI_bot (if you can run on a free plan) or michael boerner's account (if you need to have paid plugins or a paid heroku plan)

 #### Procfile
 Craft has its main folder not in the root directory (in this project it is the `web` folder), so we need to do some adjustments on the Heroku web server settings.
 Heroku provides optional configurations in the [Procfile](https://devcenter.heroku.com/articles/deploying-php#the-procfile).